netlify/next-runtime/README.md

 ### Versions

-You can check our `package.json` for supported Next and Node versions.
-Our support of Next 10 is currently experimental.
+You can check our `package.json` for supported Node versions.

+For breaking Next.js releases, all Next.js versions before the breaking release will be locked to the last working plugin version:

+Next.js < 10.0.6 is locked to plugin version 1.1.3.
+To use the latest plugin version, upgrade to Next.js >= 10.0.6.

 ### Fallbacks for Pages with `getStaticPaths`